Sherlock Holmes: A Game of Shadows

 criticism over the poor use of its supporting cast, particularly McAdams, it was commercially successful, with a worldwide gross of over $543 million.
-A third film to be directed by Dexter Fletcher is currently in development hell.

 Plot

 In 1891, a series of bombings blamed on political radicals bring France and Germany to the brink of war.
 Detective Sherlock Holmes narrowly intercepts one such bomb instead intended for expert surgeon Dr. Hoffmanstahl and Holmes' former lover Irene Adler.
 Holmes explains the true culprit to be Adler and Hoffmanstahl's employer, Professor James Moriarty, who has the two assassinated after they flee the scene.
 Holmes discloses to his friend, Dr. John Watson, that he has connected seemingly unrelated murders, terrorist attacks, and business acquisitions to Moriarty.

 After meeting with his brother Mycroft at Watson's bachelor party, Holmes meets with Romani fortune-teller Madame Simza, the intended recipient of the letter he took from Adler, sent by her brother René.
 He defeats an assassin sent to kill her, but she flees.

 After the wedding of Watson and Mary Morstan, Holmes meets Moriarty for the first time.
 Moriarty taunts him about murdering Adler and threatens to kill Watson and Mary due to Holmes' interference, while the detective vows to defeat him.

 Moriarty's men ambush Watson and Mary on a train to their honeymoon in Brighton.
 Holmes throws Mary from the train into a river, where she is rescued by Mycroft.
 After defeating Moriarty's men, Holmes and Watson travel to Paris and locate Simza.
 Holmes tells her she has been targeted because René is working for Moriarty and may have told her his plans.

 Simza takes the pair to the headquarters of an anarchist group to which she and René belonged, and which has been forced to plant bombs for Moriarty.
 The trio follows Holmes' deduction that the bomb is in the Paris Opera.
 It is actually in a nearby hotel, where it kills several businessmen – a cover-up for the assassination of Alfred Meinhard by Sebastian Moran, expert sharpshooter and henchman to Moriarty.
 Meinhard's death grants Moriarty ownership of the former's arms factory in Heilbronn.